open-coronavirus/open-coronavirus/README.md

 This application aims to help citizens and fight the pandemic.
 Be responsible.
 Together, we will defeat the virus!
 \#iamstayinghome

+## How is the app follow the spread of the virus based on the Bluetooth Low Energy?

+The app uses **Bluetooth Low Energy** technology which is able to track possible COVID-19 exposure.
+Every citizen has the application installed and with bluetooth connected.

+This is how the **Bluetooth LE** system works:

+1. When **two citizens are physically close** their phones will exchange **anonymous identification codes** through Bluetooth LE.
+Each of these encounters will be stored in the phone's memory.

+    The proximity of the the two phones is measured based on the intensity of the bluetooth signal.
+It will also store the amount of time that you were with the individual who is COVID-19 positive to know your level of exposure to the virus.

+    **This information will only be stored for a limited period of time** as a protection to citizens' privacy.
+    You can figure the amount of time using the tool but **it is recommended to be set to between 14 and 37 days** which is the amount of time in which a diagnosed carrier would have been able to infect others with COVID-19.

+2. **In the case that a citizen is tested positive for COVID-19**, the application would update your QR status to red and perform the analysis to determine which people you could have been in close proximity to.

+    The system **will upload to a server all potentially contagious encounters** and would send a push notification to those individuals so that they would be aware of the potential risk and/or to encourage them to have a diagnostic test.

+> It is fundamentally important that the official health system of the administration or government be properly integrated with the application.

+---

+This past **10th of April 2020, Apple and Google** made an [official agreement](insert link here) to implement a native level contract tracing technology on their operating system using Bluetooth Low Energy technology.

+Conceptually it is a similar strategy to what is used in _Open Coronavirus_.

+> As soon as API SDK is functioning we will work to connect our bluetooth system to the native system to have more inclusive and optimal results.

 ## Legal considerations
 **The project has not been published.** Before publishing, one of the things that must be done is its adaptation to the legislation on the processing of personal data.
 **The project is available to any Ministry of Health, state administration or competent autonomous administration** for implementation.
 They will be responsible for the dissemination of the app and processing of the data obtained, following the GDPR Law.